Aryaka SmartLINK: Intelligent Resiliency for the last-mile

 - With innovative technology, last-mile internet connectivity to the branch can perform as well as MPLS links – at a fraction of the cost.

-In this blog, we’ll focus on Aryaka’s last-mile SmartLINK technology, the secret sauce that delivers on MPLS-like performance at internet-access cost in the Aryaka architecture.
+In this blog, we’ll focus on Aryaka’s last-mile Management Solutions, the secret sauce that delivers on MPLS-like performance at internet-access cost in the Aryaka architecture.
 SmartLINK is one of the key reasons why many of Aryaka’s 800 customers have decided to abandon MPLS altogether.

 SmartLINK operates on the last-mile internet links that connect the ANAP SD-Branch appliance to the Aryaka PoP that provides the closest entry point into Aryaka’s global L2 core network (which guarantees completely deterministic QoS SLAs to any global destination).
 Aryaka’s PoPs are distributed in a way that covers 95% of the world’s knowledge workers population with internet access latency of less than 30ms.